nanmozhi-25/nutrizen-ai/README.md

 into a single, cohesive experience — with a polished UI, dark mode, sound feedback, and browser notifications.

-Built as a personal/portfolio project to demonstrate practical skills in **React, component architecture, state management, data persistence, responsive design, and UI/UX polish.**
+Built as a full-stack AI-powered web application, component architecture, state management, data persistence, responsive design, and UI/UX polish.**

 <br/>